 From Portland to Multnomah Falls: 5 Best Ways to Get There

 Multnomah Falls is less than 30 miles from Portland or a 45-minute drive.
 Public transport from the city takes about twice that time.
+It's by far one of the most popular waterfalls in the Columbia River Gorge, and crowds tend to gather.
+Though the summer is typically the busiest season, the waterfall flows the heaviest during winter and spring.

 On This Page: